pipe-cd/pipecd/docs/content/en/docs/user-guide/insights.md

 > TBA

-Based on executed deployment data, PipeCD provides some graphs at the `Insights` tab that helps you understand the delivery performance of a single service or your whole project.
+Based on executed deployment data, PipeCD provides the graphs at the `Insights` page that helps you understand the delivery performance of a single application or your whole project.
 The graph of the following metrics will be provided:

 ### Lead Time for Changes